 Family Festival Fun at the Goodlife Experience.
 In September we will be back for our second fix of culture, food and the great outdoors at the Goodlife Experience in set in the stunning grounds of the Hawarden Estate in North Wales.
 Guaranteed fun and frolics for the whole family, our dog Milo had a brilliant time, almost as much as we did.
 My highlights from last year were sitting engrossed around the campfire listening to all kinds of speakers including Ben Fogle’s talk on a life well travelled, the helter-skelter (so much fun even with the ubiquitous carpet burns!) and salsa dancing my socks off to Cuban band ‘Revolucionarios Cubano’ with my son on my back.
 The Tincup Whiskey shack was also a rip-roaring stop on our way back to our bell tent.
 Click over to the Good Life Experience website to keep an eye on the 2016 festival plans.

 Le Sud.
 No holiday line up would be complete without our annual fix of the South of France.
 We’ll be back enjoying the sun and rose in the summer and I’ll be desperately trying to improve my French.
 Grade B GCSE really doesn’t cut the mustard when you really need more than où est la plage?

 Then our biggie trip…… yes we are going to circumnavigate the globe again, New Zealand here we come!
-At the end 2016 for a big family milestone we are all going to be brave and travel for 36+ hours to visit family and friends and have a fantastic reunion.
-I say brave, as when you plan to travel that long with a preschooler you need your wits about you and lots of patience.
+At the end of 2016 for a big family milestone, we are all going to be brave and travel for 36+ hours to visit family and friends and have a fantastic reunion.
+I say brave, as when you plan to travel that long with a preschooler you need your wits about you and lots of patience ~ I have a great tips blog post here from our last trip to NZ.
 Probably more helpful would be persistent courage in trying circumstances – not something I possess buckets of.